 Tajikistan - Telecoms, Mobile, Broadband and Digital Media - Statistics and Analyses

-Strong growth continues in Tajikistan’s mobile market but the fixed broadband penetration remains very low
+Slower growth in Tajikistan’s mobile market and fixed broadband penetration remains very low

 Note: It is pointed out that there are considerable inconsistencies with the market statistics available for Tajikistan as well as the total absence of statistics for some indicators